AuReMe/esmecata/README.md

 ## Installation

-**Warning**: due to change in sqlite, there is issue when using ete3 from PyPI.
-To continue working, EsMeCaTa now relies on ete4.
+**Warning**: due to change in sqlite, there is an issue when using ete3 from PyPI.
+To avoid this, EsMeCaTa relies on ete4, which becomes a requirement for EsMeCaTa.
-For all use of EsMeCaTa, you have to install ete4.
 But ete4 is not yet available on PyPI or conda, so you have to install it from its github repository with the command:

 ```pip install git+https://github.com/etetoolkit/ete.git@a96d66643b7dd53c1d60968b610c5cd6c9497a9c```